Lake Adger – NC

 As I paddled across the width of the lake a fellow in a fishing boat mentioned that he had seen an eagle – I did not see an eagle but there was a heron in the general vicinity – just up from a small babbling ‘brook’.
 Lake Adger is not a wide-bodied lake as one might imagine but one in which the main channel winds through the land above the ancient river bed.

-I continued along the Southern shore all the way to the Spillway, it seemed every other dock had kayaks on them – I could feel that these waters were appreciated.
+Continuing along the Southern shore all the way to the Spillway, it seemed every other dock had kayaks on them – I could feel that these waters were appreciated.

-When I made the lake’s spillway there was no ‘clear’ or absolute barrier, plus not feeling imminent doom or a quick case of stupidity, I eased along the shade right up to the cement barrier…
+100_9334When I made the lake’s spillway there was not a ‘clear’ or absolute barrier; plus not feeling any imminent doom or a quick case of stupidity, I eased along the shade right up to the cement barrier…

-In sitting alongside this barrier I realized that a foot away was about a 100′ drop…
+100_9339and sat alongside this barrier – the dam.
+A foot away was about a 100′ drop…

 So I held the camera out and down – I didn’t feel ‘in-danger,’ but I did feel ‘the-danger.’

-It was a long way up, and not a good place to be playing around, which I wasn’t – so I moved on, sometime or another I will travel highway-9 and get a picture from the other side.
+100_9340It was a long way up, and not a good place to be playing around because I certainly couldn’t out paddle a sudden breach.
+So I moved on; sometime or another I will travel highway-9 and get a picture looking back.

-Back to the trees, turtles,
+100_9351Back to the trees, turtles,

 - and turkeys!
 There were six lounging around in this particular area and three more in Jackson Cove to the North.